 Collins made two spaceflights.
 The first, on July 18, 1966, was the Gemini 10 mission, where Collins performed a spacewalk.
 The second was the Apollo 11 mission on July 20, 1969—the first lunar landing in history.
 Collins, accompanied by Neil Armstrong and Buzz Aldrin, remained in the Command Module while his partners walked on the moon's surface.
 Collins continued circling the Moon until July 21, when Armstrong and Aldrin rejoined him.
 The next day, he and his fellow astronauts left lunar orbit.
 They landed in the Pacific Ocean on July 24.
 Collins, Armstrong and Aldrin were all awarded the Presidential Medal of Freedom by Richard Nixon.
 However, Aldrin and Armstrong ended up receiving a majority of the public credit for the historic event, although Collins was also on the flight.

 Collins left NASA in January 1970, and one year later, he joined the administrative staff of the Smithsonian Institution in Washington, D.C.
 In 1980, he entered the private sector, working as an aerospace consultant.
-In his spare time, Collins says he stays active, and spends his days "worrying about the stock market" and "searching for a really good bottle of cabernet under ten dollars."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!